Can Compact Language Models Search Like Agents? Distillation-Guided Policy Optimization for Preserving Agentic RAG

 \subsection{Main Results ($\mathcal{Q}$1)}

 \paragraph{Qwen 3B$\rightarrow$0.5B.} Table~\ref{tab:qa_performance} shows the overall performance of different methods across seven QA benchmarks.
 Our method consistently outperforms all baseline methods on most datasets and achieves the highest average score.
-Remarkably, our method even surpasses the teacher model on three datasets suggesting that the student can explore and generalize better when guided by both teacher supervision and reinforcement learning.
-Among the on-policy methods that only rely on SGOs, both PPO and GKD exhibit lower performance compared to off-policy distillation methods, \diff{ due to the difficulty of the multi-turn agentic RAG task and the student’s near-zero initial performance, which makes SGOs highly noisy. } This result highlights the limitations of SGOs, which tend to be noisy and less informative than TGOs.
-DistiLLM and TAID perform worse than standard KD.
+Remarkably, our method even surpasses the teacher model on three datasets, \diffJ{as selective teacher guidance stabilizes training while RL enables policy improvements beyond teacher imitation.} Among the on-policy methods that rely solely on SGOs, both PPO and GKD exhibit lower performance compared to off-policy distillation methods, \diff{ due to the difficulty of the multi-turn agentic RAG task and the student’s near-zero initial performance, which makes SGOs highly noisy. } This result highlights the limitations of SGOs, which tend to be noisy and less informative than TGOs. \final{Due to the severe capacity constraint of the compact model, SFT-based warm-start combined with RL does not lead to substantial additional improvements (0.275→0.289).
+In contrast, our KD-based initialization distills the full soft output distribution of the teacher rather than only hard targets.
+The KD-based initialization alone already leads to stronger performance (0.298) than SFT-based initialization and RL.} DistiLLM and TAID perform worse than standard KD.
 In our setting, where the student model starts with extremely low performance, interpolating between the teacher and student distributions might have created noisy or misleading targets, resulting in weaker learning.

-\diff{ \paragraph{Qwen 7B$\rightarrow$0.5B and Llama 8B$\rightarrow$1B.} Table~\ref{tab:model_family} shows the average EM scores for models with a larger capacity gap (Qwen2.5 0.5B and 7B) and another model family (Llama3 1B and 8B).
+\diffJ{ \paragraph{Qwen 7B$\rightarrow$0.5B and Llama 8B$\rightarrow$1B.} Table~\ref{tab:model_family} shows the average EM scores for models with a larger capacity gap (Qwen2.5 0.5B and 7B) and another model family (Llama3 1B and 8B).
 DGPO consistently outperforms both PPO and KD across challenging capacity gaps (7--8B$\rightarrow$0.5--1B) and different model architectures (Qwen vs.\ Llama3).
 While Qwen 3B$\rightarrow$0.5B slightly outperforms Qwen 7B$\rightarrow$0.5B due to a smaller capacity gap, DGPO effectively exploits compact model potential regardless of the teacher quality.
 All results can be found in Appendix~\ref{sec:detailed_results}.}